omniCoder77/rockfall-prediction-system/docs/api/API.md

     }
     ```
     **Constraints:**
     *   `newPassword`: Not blank.
-(Further password policy validation should ideally be added at the service layer).
+(Password policy validation is handled at the service layer).
 -   **Success Response:** `200 OK`
     ```
     "Password has been reset successfully."